tsaad-dev/drafts/ns-lsr/draft-lsr-bestbar-ns-sr.md

 --- abstract

 Segment Routing (SR) defines a set of topological "segments" within an IGP topology to enable steering over a specific SR path.
 These segments are advertised by the link-state routing protocols (IS-IS and OSPF).

-This document describes extensions to the IS-IS that enable advertising Slice Aggregate SR segments that share the same IGP computed forwarding path but offer a forwarding treatment (e.g. scheduling and drop policy) that is associated with a specific Slice Aggregate.
+This document describes extensions to the IS-IS and OSPF required to support the signaling of Resource Partition (NRP) segments that operate over SR-MPLS and SRv6 dataplanes.
+Multiple SR NRP segments can be associated with the same topological element to allow offering of different forwarding treatments (e.g. scheduling and drop policy) associated with each NRP.

 --- middle